oliviaguest/neuroplausible/_posts/2018-11-26-programming.md

   </div>
 </div>

->**Teaching students to code is really hard and nobody in my department knows how to teach them probably.**

 Yup, it's hard.
 All teaching is hard.
 It [takes time and is going to require sacrifices](https://twitter.com/dalejbarr/status/1066397122310930432).
 It's a massively undervalued and underpaid profession ([again no coincidence it's undervalued and it's feminised generally](https://www.cairn-int.info/article-E_TGS_005_0091--is-the-feminization-of-a-profession-a.htm)).
 But you know what?
 We do it just fine at UCL.
 With a lecturer teaching them to code experiments in Python and Javascript ([Christos Bechlivanidis, check out his teaching section](https://www.ucl.ac.uk/pals/people/christos-bechlivanidis)).
 And they do it just fine at Glasgow, at Ediburgh, at UNSW, like I mentioned, where they teach them R for stats.
 Teaching will *never* be perfect, like anything in life — and always [those doing the teaching will learn stuff themselves as they teach](https://twitter.com/djnavarro/status/1066438723133333504).

 >**We can't expect clinical people to learn how to code.**